rodneygauna/emberstone/README.md

 ```

 Remember to replace the examples in the quotes on your .env file.
-Make the necessary changes and save the file.
+Make the necessary changes to the .env file and save the file.

-Lastly, for the data to save on the server, a database will need to be created.
+Lastly, for the data to be saved on the server, a database will need to be created.
 This can be done with the following command:

 ```python
 flask commands db_create